-Graduate students in good standing in either the chemistry or physics PhD program may declare their intent to work toward a PhD in chemical physics by notifying the chair of the chemical physics program.
+Graduate students in good standing in either the chemistry or physics PhD program may declare their intent to work toward a PhD in chemical physics.
 The department that originally admitted a student is referred to as their home department.
 Newly admitted students with an interest in the chemical physics PhD should consult with both their home departmental advisor and their chemical physics graduate advisor for advice on initial course selection.
-Advanced students must be in good standing in their home department and able to complete the chemical physics PhD within the time limit set by the Graduate School in order to declare their intent to work toward the chemical physics PhD.
+Advanced students must be in good standing in their home department and able to complete the chemical physics PhD within the time limit set by the Graduate School to declare their intent to work toward the chemical physics PhD.
 Once they have been accepted by the Graduate Advisor in chemical physics to enroll for candidacy in the PhD program in chemical physics, the graduate advisor will notify the graduate secretary in their home department to have their major code changed to CPHY.

 Once a student has declared their intent to work toward a PhD in chemical physics, the preliminary examination shall be conducted by the chemical physics graduate advisor.
 The exam shall review all completed courses, undergraduate and graduate, related to chemical physics.
 The student must also earn grades of B or better in at least six credit hours of University of Colorado graduate courses that have been approved for the PhD in chemical physics by the graduate advisor.
 Students must pass the preliminary examination within two semesters of declaring their intent to work toward a PhD in chemical physics.
 Students are formally admitted to the chemical physics PhD program when they pass the preliminary examination.